melissamonroe/etl-project/Readme2.md

 #Process

 We used MongoDB and Python.
-We chose Mongo because we were unsure how structured CL postings were.
-It turns out SQL would have worked, because when you create a CL ad, many of the fields are constrained by pop-ups.
+We chose Mongo because we were unsure how structured CL postings were, however, it turns out SQL would have worked, because when you create a CL ad, many of the fields are constrained by pop-ups.
 ![CL Posting](resources/images/cl_create_posting.png)

 `cl_parsery.py` is used to set up the database and holds all the functions used to scrape the site, clean up the data, and insert results into the database.